 Invertebrates dominate virtually every global ecosystem in terms of species richness, biomass, and ecological function.
-Taken as a whole, the Invertebrata constitute 80% of Earth's species and over 95% of all animal species.
-Invertebrates are pervasive elements of every food chain, as herbivores, predators, parasites, and decomposers, and are food for mammals, birds, fish, reptiles, and other invertebrates.
+Taken as a whole, invertebrates constitute 80% of Earth's species and over 95% of all animal species, constituting pervasive elements of every food chain (as herbivores, predators, parasites, and decomposers) and food for mammals, birds, fish, reptiles, and other invertebrates.
 Ecosystem services provided by invertebrates — such as pollination, soil creation and aeration, decomposition, and seed dispersal — are estimated to be worth trillions of dollars to our economy each year.
-Despite their importance, many invertebrate species are disappearing at an alarming rate.

 However, widespread threats to invertebrate biodiversity, such as habitat loss, introduced species, and pollution, are rapidly driving many invertebrate species to the edge of extinction.
 In the US, the three most endangered groups of organisms — freshwater mussels, crayfish, and stoneflies — are all invertebrates.
 Almost 70% of all freshwater mussel species are in need of immediate conservation measures, compared to just 16% of mammals and 14% of bird species.
 The imperilment of invertebrates is not solely a North American crisis — some 22% of Austria's invertebrates are considered threatened or endangered, as are almost 1,600 species of Britain's insect fauna.